Journal Articles & Publications

 Incidence of iatrogenic opioid dependence or abuse in patients with pain who were exposed to opioid analgesic therapy: a systematic review and meta-analysis.

 Study reviewed eligible 6164 articles and 12 studies and found that opioid dependence or abuse only occurs in 4.7% percent of patients prescribed opioids for pain.

-Read the full study in the: British Journal of Anesthesiology
+Published in: British Journal of Anesthesiology